Jim Jordan’s rapid rise has been cheered by Trump and the far right. Could it soon make him speaker?

 Jordan would “even make comments: ‘This guy better not touch me,’” Dunyasha Yetts, one of the wrestlers, told AP in 2018.

 A subsequent investigation found Strauss, who died by suicide in 2005, groped or sexually assaulted nearly 200 students, many of them wrestlers seeking medical care.
-Since then, even more former wrestlers Jordan coached have come forward to say that Jordan was aware of the doctor’s conduct but did nothing to stop it — an allegation that Jordan vehemently denied.
+Since then, even more former wrestlers Jordan coached have come forward to say that Jordan was aware of the doctor’s conduct but did nothing to stop it, which Jordan denies.

 “It’s false.
 I never saw, never, heard of, never was told about any kind of abuse,” Jordan told Fox News in 2018, suggesting that the allegations against him were politically motivated.
 “What bothers me the most is the guys that are saying these things, I know they know the truth.”